 Students learn about building-construction components that relate to fire safety.
 They learn how construction and structure design are key factors when inspecting buildings, pre-planning fire operations, and operating at fires.
 Topics include how the development and evolution of building and fire codes relate to past fires in residential, commercial, and industrial occupancies.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+(FT) AA/AS; CSU.